-The Management Company's best execution policy sets out the basis upon which the Management Company will effect transactions and place orders in relation to the Company whilst complying with its obligations under the CSSF Regulation No. 10-4 and the CSSF Circular 18/698 to obtain the best possible result for the Company and its Shareholders.
-Details of the best execution policy may be obtained free of charge during normal office hours at the registered office of the Management Company in Luxembourg.
+The best execution policy of the Management Company sets out the basis upon which the Management Company will effect transactions and place orders in relation to the Umbrella Fund whilst complying with its obligations under the CSSF Regulation No. 10-4 and the CSSF Circular 18/698 to obtain the best possible result for the Umbrella Fund and its Unitholders.
+Details of the Umbrella Fund's best execution policy may be obtained free of charge during normal office hours at the registered office of the Management Company in Luxembourg.